 The only sure-fire way to cope with loss is time.
 They say time heals all wounds, and this is true.
 Some more intense feelings of loss may never fully go away, but we learn to live with them and live with them sober.
 By giving time the opportunity to work its magic, you’re also giving yourself a chance for maintaining recovery.
 We never have to use again, no matter what.
 No matter how dark and dreary it may seem, just as we’ve seen before, a brighter day is on the horizon.
 We need only give ourselves the chance to see and see it sober.

 If you or someone you know is currently struggling with alcohol or drug addiction, don’t delay on getting the help necessary.
 Contact us at Pathway to Hope to speak to someone 24/7 and see how we can help you or your loved one today!
-Call 844-577-8575 now!
+Call 844-577-8575 or contact us online now!